inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 ```

 !!! warning "Use 127.0.0.1"
     Due to CSP it is important that you use 127.0.0.1, and not localhost.
-Unless you set the `SERVER_HOSTNAME` to localhost.
+Unless you set the `SITE_HOSTNAME` to localhost.

-**Notes and Known Issues**
+#### Notes and Known Issues

 - You may see the following error message `TypeError: Object.fromEntries is not a function`.
   This means you need to update your base Invenio docker image because Node.js 14+ is needed.